Updated Jan 28, 2026

 Features

-• After you build your app and database, you can publish it to the web, the Apple App Store, and the Google Play Store, allowing for seamless user downloads and maximum visibility.
+• After building your app and database, you can publish to the web, Apple App Store, and Google Play Store from a single codebase—one build updates all three platforms simultaneously.

-• Need to siphon particular data from third-party accounts, like Sage, QuickBooks, or BrightManager?
-You can with Adalo — it comes integrated with over 5,500 third-party platforms.
+• Need to pull data from third-party accounts like Sage, QuickBooks, or BrightManager?
+Adalo integrates with over 5,500 third-party platforms.

-• Adalo’s free version is second to none: It allows you to publish your app to the web to get live traffic and receive payments with Adalo’s Stripe integration.
+• Adalo's free version is second to none: It allows you to publish your app to the web for live traffic and receive payments through Stripe integration.

 #2 The Most Well-Known No-Code Relational Database Builder